 Many residents choose to pursue research projects over the course of their residency.
 It is expected that senior residents will submit an abstract to the Gross and Microscopic Symposium in order to receive funding to attend the American Academy of Dermatology (AAD) Annual Meeting in the spring.
 Residents are encouraged to write up case reports for publication and each resident prepares one to two case write-ups for our annual regional Michigan Dermatologic Society meeting.

-In the PGY-4 year, residents may choose to spend a dedicated half-day each week in our Program for Clinical Research in Dermatology (PCRiD), learning clinical research techniques and serving as a sub-investigator on sponsored and institutional clinical and translational research projects.
+In the PGY-4 year, residents spend dedicated time in our Program for Clinical Research in Dermatology (PCRiD), learning clinical research techniques from Drs.
+Nakamura and Goldfarb and helping assist with institutional clinical and translational research projects.

 Residents with a strong interest in basic science research can pursue the NIH-funded Training Program in Cell and Molecular Dermatology, a 2+2 program in which residents spend 2.25 years in clinical rotations, graduate after 3 years with their additional time being focused on research.
 Trainees in this program then spend an additional one year as a junior faculty member within the department with a focus on research.

 Surgical and Procedural Dermatology

 Veterans Affairs (VA) Healthcare System

 Our residency program offers a robust VA experience, where residents spend a total of 8 months of their training.
 Residents see general dermatology patients and also have multiple surgery clinics at the VA, working not only with dermatology surgeons, as well as with ENT and plastic surgeons.
 Senior residents assigned to the VA become skillful at practicing teledermatology, utilizing store-and-forward clinical and dermoscopic images to provide treatment recommendations to distant VA sites.
 Our VA recently purchased a confocal microscope, giving our residents the opportunity to learn how to utilize this new technology.

 University Health Service (UHS)